akiym/PPI-Future/README.md

 ## General Layout

-PPI is built upon two primary "parsing" components, [PPI::Tokenizer](https://metacpan.org/pod/PPI::Tokenizer) and [PPI::Lexer](https://metacpan.org/pod/PPI::Lexer), and a large tree of about 50 classes which implement the various the _Perl Document Object Model_ (PDOM).
+PPI::Future is built upon two primary "parsing" components, [PPI::Future::Tokenizer](https://metacpan.org/pod/PPI::Future::Tokenizer) and [PPI::Future::Lexer](https://metacpan.org/pod/PPI::Future::Lexer), and a large tree of about 50 classes which implement the various the _Perl Document Object Model_ (PDOM).

 The PDOM is conceptually similar in style and intent to the regular DOM or